Clarendon Street — Edward Hopper

 Einstein and Oppenheimer

-After nine years in the Gloucester public schools, my dad decided that boarding school was the place for me, so at age fifteen I went away to the Phillips Exeter Academy.
+After nine years in the Gloucester public schools, my dad decided that boarding school was the place for me, so I went away to the Phillips Exeter Academy at age fifteen.
 I found out later that mom cried all the way home on the drive back after she and dad had dropped me off.

 After Exeter, I went to Bowdoin College, where I majored in physics and mathematics, and then to MIT, intending to get a graduate degree in physics.
 But I changed course and got a law degree from Harvard instead.
-After law school I moved to Seattle and have had a career as a trial lawyer, often suing fishing companies for mistreating their fishermen.
-My clients were men and women who endured great hardship under harsh conditions that resembled nineteenth century Charles Dickens more than twenty-first century America.
+After law school, I moved to Seattle and have had a career as a trial lawyer, often suing fishing companies for mistreating their fishermen.
+My clients were men and women who endured great hardship under harsh conditions that resembled nineteenth-century Charles Dickens more than twenty-first-century America.
 They had little economic power, no clout, and too often were badly abused.
 Many Seattle fishing company executives will disagree, but I always felt good about what I was doing.
-By and large, it was great way to make a living.
+By and large, it was a great way to make a living.

 Taking a sailboat across an ocean was a lifelong dream for me.
-My other lifelong dream was to write a novel, and as the sailing trip wound up I decided to do just that.
+My other lifelong dream was to write a novel, and as the sailing trip wound up, I decided to do just that.
 I started writing Georges Bank, which plays off my knowledge as a sailor and lawyer, on my return to Seattle.
-After I finished that book, I wrote The Physicist, which also draws on my experience as a lawyer, as well as my knowledge of flying light aircraft, and my physics education.
-I have recently completed a third book, Bergie's Dilemma.
-More about that later.
+After I finished that book, I wrote THE PHYSICIST, which also draws on my experience as a lawyer, as well as my knowledge of flying light aircraft and my physics education, followed by YOUR HUSBAND OR YOUR SON, about a family torn apart by an unfair prosecution and an overreaching law, and then by my latest manuscript, PAPER CAPTAIN'S DAUGHTER, a young woman's quest to find family and expose corruption in the Alaskan fishing industry.

-These days I am a part-time flight instructor, part-time writer, and retired lawyer.
+These days I am a full-time writer and retired lawyer.

 No tears, though.
 I’ve learned how to use walking sticks, people open doors for me, and I qualify for one of those blue stickers that get you the good parking places.